jmscslgroup/libpanda/README.md

 # Interface library for comm.ai's USB panda.

-A library that handle communication with a comma.ai Panda interface device.
+A library that handles communication with a comma.ai Panda interface device.
 Simple demos collect data from the panda (grey version) to the screen.

 ## Dependencies:
 1. Required - libusb-1.0-0-dev